-Your shiny new iPhone 12 and your car will soon become best friends forever in a manner of minutes with our easy-to-follow guide.
+Your shiny new Apple iPhone 12 and your car will soon become best friends forever in a manner of minutes with our easy-to-follow guide.

 For those lucky enough to already own a car with Apple CarPlay included, you’re surely in for a treat, as your ride has never been more high-tech, with integrated communication, improved entertainment and the always helpful voice of Siri at your disposal.

 Though technology and connectivity have improved beyond our wildest expectations in recent years, there are still a few challenges to overcome when setting things up for the first time.
 The good news is that even that task has never been made more straightforward than now.

 You’ll find two options available when connecting your iPhone 12 to your car, depending on whether you would like to proceed wireless or via a USB connection.

 Let’s focus on this first of all – not all cars will let you process a wireless configuration, with most only allowing a cabled connection for safety reasons.

 If, however, your car supports wireless CarPlay connectivity, all you need to do is press the voice command button on your car’s driving wheel to initiate the configuration process.
 At the same time, ensure that the wireless “pairing” mode is active, which may include activating the Bluetooth function on your iPhone 12.

 On the iPhone screen, head to Settings > General > CarPlay > Available Cars, where you’ll be prompted to select your vehicle.
 Wait for the connection to take place, and congratulations, your iPhone, and your car are now acquainted.

 In some models, the CarPlay menu may come up immediately once the iPhone is present, making the pairing process even simpler.